Can I Prevent a Grant of Probate Being Issued?

 Our private client team at Samuels Solicitors are used to dealing with Caveat applications and have advised and assisted numerous clients in relation to these.

-If you have been served with a Caveat and need advice as to the next step, or would like some advice as to whether or not a caveat should be issued, then contact one of our private client team who would be happy to discuss the matter further with you.
+If you have a dispute about an estate and want to stop probate being granted, if you have been served with a Caveat and need advice as to the next step, or would like some advice as to whether or not a caveat should be issued, then contact one of our private client team who would be happy to discuss the matter further with you.